Employee Engagement | A People and A Profit Goal

 A healthcare organization we worked with decreased employee attrition from 20% to 15% in under one-year.
 The organization did this by making employee retention a key part of their strategic plan.

 The ROI of improving employee retention was pretty obvious.
-The organization calculated the direct cost of turnover was $56K per healthcare provider.
+The organization calculated the direct cost of turnover at $56K per healthcare provider.
 The direct cost included recruiting, training, reimbursement delays and lost productivity.
 The organization also lost 234 hours of other employees’ time for each provider that had to be replaced.

 In addition to direct costs, the turnover had unwanted intangible effects.
 When a good team player left, patient care was affected and the team chemistry went down.
 On the flipside, when a provider was not a great fit for the organization, the intangible benefit of improving team chemistry was more important than the cost to backfill the position.